Fillyosopher/quartz/content/drafts/A Review of Relating Languages.md

 ### 3 Axis of Relating Languages

-- **Receptive - Expressive Axis**: This axis indicates the amount of Proactivity in one's speech patterns.
+- **Receptive - Expressive Axis**: This bimodal axis indicates the amount of Proactivity in one's speech patterns.
 A Receptive communicator is more likely to be waiting for a prompt or handing over (give) turns, while an Expressive communicator is more likely to initiate conversation or take over the turn.
-- **Interactive - Didactic Axis**: This axis indicates the length of turns during an interaction.
+- **Interactive - Didactic Axis**: This bimodal axis indicates the length of turns during an interaction.
 An Interactive communicator tends toward high frequency turn-taking, keeping alignment with the listener through constant checks and short feedback loops.
 Meanwhile a Didactic communicator tends toward longer high content turns, keeping alignment with the listener through fully explaining before handing off speaking role.
-- **External - Internal Axis**: This axis indicates how much the speaker is focusing on themselves or their listener.
+- **External - Balanced - Internal Axis**: This trimodal axis indicates how much the speaker is focusing on themselves or their listener.
 While not used for the Quadrants, this axis is used to differentiate the 8 base languages.
 Meanwhile the 4 Balanced Languages sit in the middle of this axis, balancing both sides.

 I definitely feel like I struggle most with the Expressive mode, of the 4 poles.